 14. Breathe Deeply

 Slow focused breathing not only increases the levels of oxygen in our body it also busts the stress hormones.
 These hormones elevate the levels of renins in our body, which is an enzyme produced by our kidneys.
-This results in effecting our kidney functions and also increases our blood pressure and there are less chances to get kidney stones because blood flow in our body plays an important role in almost all the organs related to the body.
+This results in effecting our kidney functions and also increases our blood pressure.
 Poor kidney function leads to problems such as high levels of uric acid as our kidneys are unable to flush out the toxins from our system, one of its primary functions.
 Yoga trainers and practitioners always emphasize a lot on deep breathing, and say it is the key to a calm body and mind.
 If you have never tried meditating or any other breathing exercises, just start with five minutes a day.

 - You can try qigong yoga or tai chai poses which are great for de stressing